dyhes/zulip/docs/production/email-gateway.md

 1. If `hostname.example.com` is different from
    `emaildomain.example.com`, add a section to `/etc/zulip/zulip.conf`
-   on your Zulip server like this:
+   on your Aloha server like this:

    ```ini
    [postfix]